Karol Duchoň: Early life

-Karol Duchoň was born on 21 April 1950 in Galanta, Czechoslovakia (now Slovakia).
-His mother, Oľga, came from Báčsky Petrovec, his father was the director of the mechanical engineering school in Galanta.
-At the elementary school in Galanta, his classmate (now a well-known Slovak singer) was Eva Máziková.
-After finishing elementary school, Karol Duchoň studied at the mechanical engineering school in Partizánske, which he did not finish.
-He devoted himself more to music, singing and playing the guitar.
-He interrupted his studies during his parents' vacation in Yugoslavia, when he went to perform abroad with the Jaroslav Mikula orchestra.
+Duchoň was born on 21 April 1950 in Galanta, Czechoslovakia (now Slovakia).
+He attended elementary school in his hometown.
+Growing up, he was the only son of his father, who served as director of a local mechanical engineering training institute, and his mother, Oľga, who came from Báčsky Petrovec.
+After finishing elementary school, Duchoň enrolled in the mechanical engineering industrial school (strojnícka priemyslovka) in Partizánske, but he did not complete his studies there.
+While his parents were on holiday in Yugoslavia, he went to perform abroad with the Jaroslav Mikula orchestra.